Uncia-SaaS/.github/README.md

 ## Drawing and Editing

-When a project version is opened, the first view is the diagram panel, based on React Flow.
+When a application document version is opened, the first view is the diagram panel, based on React Flow.
 Users can drag and drop objects onto the drawing area.

 ### Objects